yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/install-admin-console/default.md

 Clicking Continue above will bring us to YugaWare configuration.

-In case the pre-flight check fails, review the [Troubleshoot YugaByte Platform](../../../troubleshoot/enterprise-edition/) section below to identify the resolution.
+In case the pre-flight check fails, see [Troubleshoot YugaByte Platform](../../../troubleshoot/enterprise-edition/) to identify the resolution.